top of page

 What and Why

-El Jadida (Tamazight: ⴰⵍ-ⵊⴰⴷⵉⴷⴰ), old name Mazagan, was registered as a UNESCO WHS in 2004 CE, on the basis of its status as an 'outstanding example of the interchange of influences between European and Moroccan cultures' and as an 'early example of the realisation of the Renaissance ideals integrated with Portuguese construction technology'.
+El Jadida (Tamazight: ⴰⵍ-ⵊⴰⴷⵉⴷⴰ), old name Mazagan, was registered as a UNESCO WHS in 2004, on the basis of its status as an 'outstanding example of the interchange of influences between European and Moroccan cultures' and as an 'early example of the realisation of the Renaissance ideals integrated with Portuguese construction technology'.

 Toponymy